coin3d/coin/testsuite/bumprender/README.md

 While a display list is open, it invalidates that incomplete cache and queues initialization for the next current-context opportunity before cache traversal.
-That first traversal can omit the specular contribution; the next one uses the validated set, including with forced render caching.
+That first traversal can omit the specular contribution; the next one uses the validated set, including with forced render caching. `SoShape` notifies the scene root after releasing its render lock, scheduling that next frame in event-driven viewers without requiring user interaction.
+A standalone render action still needs the application to service the redraw notification or perform another traversal.
 If a callback itself runs inside a user display list, it does not upload and a later traversal can schedule another attempt.